Finding and arranging

 - Contact the internship coordinator of your first specialisation in time to arrange your internship, i.e. at least 8 weeks before an internship abroad.
 You will find the list of internship coordinators in the Blackboard module.

 Please note that you must register in time for internships abroad, as visas and permit applications need to be made a long time in advance.

 - Write a work plan conform the instructions in the e-guide and send it to the internship coordinator of your first focus for approval.
 See ects distribution.

-- The internship coordinator of your first specialisation sends his or her approval to you and the curriculum coordinator: drs.
-Jasper de Bruin.
+- The internship coordinator of your first specialisation sends his or her approval to you and the Internship Coordinator: drs.
+Richard Jansen.

 - Have your internship agreement signed by the internship coordinator of your first specialisation and, if applicable, of the external employer involved.

 Make sure three copies are made of the signed form: one for the internship coordinator, one for the external employer and one for you.

 Have the evaluation form signed by your field director.